 Whichever path our Portfolio Directors take – there will be strong skillsets in one area and skills lacking in others.
 There is no right or wrong answer in regards to an ideal previous career path to Portfolio Director – just a desire to see the organisation strengthen their change capability and ultimately perform better when it comes to meeting their strategic objectives.
 It can be a tough job, but highly rewarding when change happens for the better.

 Interested in learning more about portfolio management?
-Take a look at our two-day course Portfolio Management and the PMO or continue reading some of our articles focused on it.
+Take a look at our two-day course Unlocking Business Agility Through Portfolio Management or continue reading some of our articles focused on it.

 Enjoying Our Blog?